stratum-mining/stratumprotocol.org/src/index.md

 roadmapTitle: Progress and Roadmap
 roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps:
-  - __MVP1__ will allow users to run SV2 in its simplest form - a miner running existing SV1 firmware with a proxy that translates messages into SV2.
+  - __MVP1__ will allow users to run SV2 where a miner runs existing SV1 firmware with a proxy that translates messages into SV2.
 In this configuration, the pool selects transactions.
   - A pull request that implements a **block template provider** will be submitted to the Bitcoin Core repository for review which will make MVP1 complete.
   - Implement the **job negotiator**, which a miner or miners can use to negotiate a block template with a pool.
   - Once a translator, template provider, and job negotiator are running, we will launch an MVP2.
 In this configuration, a miner handles mempool transaction selection, and the pool accepts it.